 My first solo visual arts show

 When I got married, my mother sewed my wedding dress.
 Eighteen months after my wedding, Mum died in a car accident, and my wedding dress became the last thing she ever sewed for me.
 On the 30th anniversary of her death, I unstitched the dress she made me.
-Then, over many, many months, I stitched the text of pearls onto the dress.
-One of the most enriching times of my life.
+Then, over many, many months, I stitched the text of the play Pearls onto the dress.
+It was one of the most enriching times of my life.

 I don’t remember ever having a discussion with Mum about whether she would sew my dress, but I think that from the moment I told her I was getting married, it would have been assumed.
 Her sewing skills were exceptional, and she had always sewed for me—most of my childhood wardrobe, taffeta dresses for university balls, a week’s worth of tailored clothes for work experience and of course a twelve-inch ruler costume.